 Finally, St. Peter interrupts, establishing that he is the one in charge here.
 He tells them that everyone needs to make Sora’s adventure “something to remember.”
 I can’t help but notice that one of the Org members will actually avoid Sora for most of the remaining game, so this wasn’t a very effective set of orders.
 Given that this scene was a retcon, you’d think they could have set up something a little more accurate to the upcoming game!

-At this point, the Journal updates with a few characters, including Maleficent (anachronistically, Jiminy knows she’s alive) and profile pages for all the Org members who appeared at Hollow Bastion, though they’re not real profiles so much as trivia about Nobodies in the place of actual profiles.
+At this point, the Journal updates with a few characters, including Maleficent (anachronistically, Jiminy knows she’s alive, which is for teh best) and profile pages for all the Org members who appeared at Hollow Bastion, though they’re not real profiles so much as trivia about Nobodies in the place of actual profiles.
 The one piece of information Jiminy does know, somehow, is that the man who cut them off at the staircase (James Patrick Stuart) was Organization Number II!
 You’re magic, little cricket.
 In these entries, Jiminy alludes to one other piece of information not mentioned elsewhere: that the Organization members’ names “share something as a mark of their brotherhood.”
 It’s the letter X, as I’ve mentioned.
-He also magically knows that the Organization members are numbered in the order they joined the Organization, which is something only alluded to in bad guy sections of CoM!
+He also magically knows that the Organization members are numbered in the order they joined the Organization, which is something only alluded to in bad guy scenes from CoM!

 Clearing this segment gets you two prizes.
 The first is the Fire spell, which is not like the original from KH1 at all.
 Instead, Fire causes a ring of fire to spin around Sora, causing area damage.
 After KH1, it feels odd not to have more than one projectile (especially when Blizzard is so underwhelming: no spread shot OR homing?), but Fire is a handy crowd control technique without becoming OP like KH1’s Thunder.